darkcores/cofab-slicer/README.md

 ## Building

-This project uses the qmake build system.
+This project uses the qmake or cmake build system.
 One way to build this project is shown below.

 ```
-qmake slicer.pro
+cmake CMakeLists.txt
 make -j4
 ```